 For example, if a company launches a new subscription service and customers are confused about the pricing model, is it the job of customer service to explain it to customers?
 What about those customers that don’t contact?
 Does marketing need to modify their campaigns?
 Maybe digital needs to edit the nomenclature online.
 It could be all of these things; the key is determining which one will solve the poor customer experience.

-A mature CX team will listen to all customers using an omni-channel solution, like Topbox, gather insights, and present them back to the business.
+A mature CX team will listen to all customers using an omni-channel solution (like Topbox), gather insights, and present them back to the business.
 Topbox enables CX teams to identify where, what, and how the customer experience came to be what it is.
-Reading through Susan Galer’s article, it is apparent that she clearly understands the purpose of a CX team.
-Like many others, she may not know is that a new, disruptive technology already exists to help companies solve the dilemma of aggregating customer information and presenting it in a way that is easy for the business to understand.
-Topbox not only empowers CX teams to better understand the customer experiences, but the entire business as well.
+Reading through the article I mentioned above, it is apparent that the author of the article clearly understands the purpose of a CX team.
+Like many others, however, the author may not know that a new, disruptive technology already exists to help companies solve the dilemma of aggregating customer information and presenting it in a way that is easy for the business to understand.
+Topbox not only empowers CX teams to better understand the customer experience, but the entire business as well.

 Customer Centric and Business Focused

 As important as the customer is, it should not be the only focus for a CX team.
 A CX team needs to build relationships and work with every business function that impacts the customer experience.
 Understanding what the company is focused on can help the CX team know what to be listening for, which in turn will give them the ability to empower the company with better insights.
 The CX team should be working with business functions to learn their roadmaps, initiatives, terminology, concerns, struggles, and expectations as they relate to the customer experience.
 This will help with identifying ways to improve the customer experience specifically within those functions.